Grok 4.20 Multi-Agent vs Qwen3-235B-A22B

 The capability footprint differs most on vision: Grok 4.20 Multi-Agent, multimodal input: Grok 4.20 Multi-Agent, reasoning mode: Grok 4.20 Multi-Agent, function calling: Grok 4.20 Multi-Agent, and tool use: Grok 4.20 Multi-Agent.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Grok 4.20 Multi-Agent lists $1.25/1M input and $2.5/1M output tokens, while Qwen3-235B-A22B lists $0.4/1M input and $1.2/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Qwen3-235B-A22B lower by about $0.99 per million blended tokens.
-Availability is 2 providers versus 4, so concentration risk also matters.
+For cost, Grok 4.20 Multi-Agent lists tiered pricing: 0-200,001t is $1.25/1M input and $2.50/1M output; 200,001t+ is $2.50/1M input and $5/1M output, while Qwen3-235B-A22B lists $0.09/1M input and $0.58/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Qwen3-235B-A22B lower by about $1.39 per million blended tokens.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 3 providers versus 5, so concentration risk also matters.

 Choose Grok 4.20 Multi-Agent when reasoning depth and larger context windows are central to the workload.
 Choose Qwen3-235B-A22B when provider fit, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.

 FAQ